 Shelters Fail to Use Excess Space to Save Cats

 To further examine New Jersey animal shelters’ performance in saving homeless cats, I compared the targeted number of cats each shelter should pull from nearby shelters to the number actually rescued from local facilities.
 I assume all cats rescued from out of state came from nearby areas, such as Philadelphia and New York City.
 While some of the out of state rescued cats may have comes from far away areas, I believe this is a small number and does not significantly impact the results.

 Virtually all New Jersey animal shelters are failing to rescue the number of cats they should.
-82 of the 97 shelters should rescue some cats from other local shelters.
-In fact, 48 of the 82 shelters with targeted excess capacity failed to rescue even a single cat from other animal shelters.
-Only 5 shelters with significant amounts of space to rescue cats from nearby shelters met or exceeded their cat rescue target.
+84 of the 91 shelters should rescue some cats from other local shelters.
+In fact, 46 of the 84 shelters with targeted excess capacity failed to rescue even a single cat from other animal shelters.
+Only three shelters with significant amounts of space to rescue cats from nearby shelters met or exceeded their cat rescue targets.
 Thus, nearly all New Jersey animal shelters with targeted excess capacity are failing to do their share in ending the killing of healthy and treatable cats.

 TNR Is Essential, But Should Not Be An Excuse to Do Nothing